tony-baglien/JS_SNEK/readme.md

 #May 19 2021

 I added menus for starting, pausing and game over.
 Honestly the design is terrible, I will refine when I finishe the point system .
 Please don't jusdge me

+#May 21 2021

+I Added the point system and finally picked out a pallet to use.
+There are probably still some bugs and the options menu does not work, yet

+For the Game over screen, I want to have it "fall" from the top and bounce on the bottom, causeing the whole middle container to move as it hits.